arrowse/swipes-pwa/README.md

 ## [Live Preview](https://swipes.autumn.onl)

-Track meal swipes at your school easily, also a mid tier SvelteKit PWA template with Fowbite and Tailwind CSS
+Track meal swipes at your school easily, also a mid tier SvelteKit PWA template with Fowbite and Tailwind CSS, designed to work on Mobile with a prompt to install it when accessed from a browser.

 You can install everything for local development with PNPM by running `pnpm i`.
 Flowbite needs a little additional configuration to get your color scheme up and running, which you can find the documentation for [here](https://flowbite.com/).